sorke/ESP8266ArduinoIDE_AirSwitch/src/data/Readme.md

-Everything in this file will be uploaded to the ESP8266 via the arduino SPIFFS upload tool
+Everything in this directory will be uploaded to the ESP8266 via the arduino SPIFFS upload tool